groue/GRMustache/README.md

 ### Sample code

-- [Layout](GRMustache/tree/master/Guides/sample_code/layout): how to wrap a template in a "layout" template
 - [Number Formatting](GRMustache/blob/master/Guides/sample_code/number_formatting.md): how to format numbers
 - [Collection Indexes](GRMustache/blob/master/Guides/sample_code/indexes.md): how to render array indexes, render sections for the first or the last element, for odd or even elements, etc.
 - [Localization](GRMustache/blob/master/Guides/sample_code/localization.md): how to localize portions of your templates